mah0x211/lua-postgres/doc/decoder.md

 ## decoder:register_name2dec( name, decodefn )

 register a decoder function for the specified name.
+it replaces the existing decoder function if the name is already registered.

 **Parameters**